manticoresoftware/manticoresearch/manual/Starting_the_server/Windows.md

 # Starting Manticore in Windows

-On Windows if you want Mantiocore to start at boot, install [Manticore as Windows Service](Installation/Windows.md).
+On Windows if you want Manticore to start at boot, install [Manticore as Windows Service](Installation/Windows.md).

 Manticore can be started and stopped from the Control Panel or from the command line: